SSDD-2025/practica-sistemas-distribuidos-2025-grupo-17/README.md

 ## Description:
 ### This is a web application that we developed for "Distribuited systems" in our collegue degree.
 We had to develop a web application using _Spring_, _MySQL_ and _GitHub_.
 ### We decided a movie rating application because movies was a common interest between ourselves.

+## Docker & Deploy Documentation:

+   **.Instructions to execute the dockerized app**

+   **.Docker image build documentation**
+      1.Install Docker and log in
+      2.Open the repository in Visual Studio Code

+      3.To build the image, execute in powershell terminal: .\docker/create_image.ps1 4.Once finished, to publish to DockerHub execute: .\docker/publishImage.ps1 5.If you desire to build the app with BuilderPacks execute instead of step 3: mvn spring-boot:build-image -Dspring-boot.build-image.imageName=tempusfugit04/practica_grupo17:1.0.0

+   **.Deploy in virtual machines documentation**

+   **.URL of the deployed app**

 ## Entities we used